kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 This will copy the module to the correct location and allow us to reference it in the script.

-The last step we need to add is a script that will gather all the logs needed and upload it to azure.
+The last step we need to add, is a script that will gather all the logs needed and upload it to azure.
 For now, I added it as the last step in task sequence, but you could, just like with normal error-catching, make it conditional to run only when the task sequence fails.
-Initially, I do think there is some value in having it run every time as deploying task sequences over the internet is a rather new thing and the task sequence we normally use might behave differently when there is no domain present.
+Initially, I do think there is some value in having it run every time, as deploying task sequences over the internet is a rather new thing and the task sequence we normally use might behave differently when there is no domain present.

 The script :